 Audio Stream In CHOP

-The Audio Stream In CHOP can stream audio into TouchDesigner from any rtsp server.
+The Audio Stream In CHOP can stream audio into TouchDesigner from any rtsp server, or from a WebRTC peer.
+See Video Stream In TOP.

 Parameters - Audio Stream In Page